nwilson512/techwriting-io-docusaurus/docs/sample-works/create-a-statamic-web-server-on-google-cloud-platform/clone-your-repository-into-your-web-server.md

     git clone git@github.com:exampleUser/exampleRepo.git
     ```

-    :::note
+    :::caution
-    IMPORTANT: You must use SSH syntax to clone a repository using a deploy key, HTTP syntax is unsupported.
+    You must use SSH syntax to clone a repository using a deploy key, HTTP syntax is unsupported.
     :::

 Once complete, validate the clone operation by checking the folders under webroot.
 They should appear exactly as they do in your repository: